 WASHINGTON (AP) -- Interest rates on short-term Treasury bills rose in Monday's auction to their highest levels in more than eight years.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, stood at 0.98 percent on Thursday, up from 0.80 percent on Feb.
-24.
+Separately, the Federal Reserve said that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, stood at 1.03 percent on March 30, up slightly from 1.00 percent on March 24.